IoPPN - King’s College London

 Placement locations

-The Programme is based predominantly within King's Health Partners (an Academic Health Sciences Centre) which comprise King's College London and three of the highest rated NHS Foundation Trusts in the country: South London and Maudsley, King's College Hospital, and Guy's and St Thomas'.
+The Programme is predominantly based within King's Health Partners, an Academic Health Sciences Centre comprising King's College London and three top-rated NHS Foundation Trusts: South London and Maudsley, King's College Hospital, and Guy's and St Thomas'.
+Placements will likely be within these Trusts, other South London NHS Trusts, or private, independent, and voluntary organisations.

 Last updated: